petermsiegel/f-string-apl/∆F/README.md

    ⍝       suffix: ('aplf' ◇)
    ⍝   will match:
    ⍝       '∆F_mydfn.aplf' and 'MyLib/mydfn.aplf'
-   ⍝   Note: prefix is not applicable to workspaces.
+   ⍝   Note: prefix is ignored for workspaces.
      prefix: ⍬

    ⍝ suffix: at least one suffix is required for file searches to match.
    ⍝   The '.' is prepended for you!
    ⍝   By default,  the generic filetype 'dyalog' and user-defined filetypes ⍝   are not enabled.
-   ⍝   Types not in this list:
+   ⍝   Files with the following filetypes
    ⍝      ('aplf' ◇ 'aplo' ◇ 'apln' ◇ 'apla' ◇ 'json' ◇ 'txt')
+   ⍝   are expected to contain string representations of these objects:
+   ⍝      (fn ◇ operator ◇ namespace ◇ array ◇ JSON object ◇ vector of char vectors)
-   ⍝   are loaded using 2∘FIX, i.e. equivalent to files suffixed with "dyalog".
+   ⍝   Those of all other filetypes are loaded using 2∘FIX, i.e. treated ⍝   as if of type "dyalog".
-   ⍝   Ignored for workspaces.
+   ⍝   Suffixes are ignored for workspaces.
      suffix: ('aplf' ◇ 'aplo' ◇ 'apln' ◇ 'apla' ◇ 'json' ◇ 'txt')

    ⍝  Internal runtime parameters, set internally (not user-settable)